BeAPI/bea-sanitize-filename/readme.txt

 Created by [Be API](https://beapi.fr), the French WordPress leader agency since 2009.
 Based in Paris, we are more than 30 people and always [hiring](https://beapi.workable.com) some fun and talented guys.
 So we will be pleased to work with you.

-This plugin is only maintained by the [Be API team](https://beapi.fr), which means we do not guarantee some free support.
+This plugin is maintained by the [Be API team](https://beapi.fr), which means we do not guarantee some free support.
 Consider reporting an [issue](https://github.com/BeAPI/bea-sanitize-filename/issues) and be patient.

+To facilitate the process of submitting an issue and quicker answer, we only use Github, so don't use WP.Org support, it will not be considered.

 == Installation ==